Saise History, Family Crest & Coats of Arms

 Saise Spelling Variations

-spelling variations.
+Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
-The name has been spelled Say, Saye and others.
+The name has been spelled Say, Saye, Sais and others.

 Early Notables of the Saise family (pre 1700)